A Travel Price Comparison for Families, Couples, and Backpackers Rhodes vs. Lagos for Food, Resorts, Beaches, and Hiking

 How long in Rhodes or Lagos?

 In either Rhodes or Lagos, you'll find plenty of activities to fill your time.
-You can fill a similar amount of time in either place.
+In our opinion, Rhodes has more to see and do, so we recommend that you spend more time in Rhodes than Lagos.
+However, 3-5 days is a good amount of time to spend in either destination.

 • How many days in Rhodes or Lagos?
 Ideal Length of Stay